 Artificial Light Emissions

 Decision Type Туре А:

-consequence consequence is minor;
+risks are well understood; the potential risk is low and/or the potential consequence is minor;

+uncertainty is minimal; and

-uncertainty is there has been minimal; and n little or no stakeholder interest
+there has bee n little or no stakeholder interest.

 Aspects / Events The project vessel will be lit using lights that meet required navigational and occupational safety standards.

 Receptors Species

 Inherent Impact/Risk As sessment Ranking

 Aspect / Event Environmental Consequence Likelihood Inherent Risk Impact

 Artificial light emissions emitted from the project vessel Change in fauna behaviour, disorientation of marine faunaMinor (1)Unlikely (B)Low

-Source of Impact / Risk 1 1
+Source of Impact / Risk 1